 Moreover, some farmers also add many food additives such as vitamins, minerals, and micronutrients to fulfill any dietary needs.

 - It’s pretty cheap compared to commercial feed.
 Due to government regulations, many commercial companies have reduced the standard but the price remains almost the same.
-This means that farmers making homemade feed are raking in quite a bit of savings.
+This means that farmers making homemade feeds are raking in quite a bit of saving

 - It should also be remembered that the percentage required for dietary nutrients varies according to each category of chickens.
-For instance, if you want to make a feed for layers, you have to include a minimum of 18 percent crude protein.
+For instance, if you want to make a feed for layers, you have to include a minimum of 18% crude protein

 - Though you can also add table scraps to the mixture, beware of adding fish meal and soy.
 Soy is a concern to some people because of its high concentration of phytoestrogen.
-Similarly, fish meal has to be watched too as it can have a high level of mercury.
+Similarly, a fish meal has to be watched too as it can have a high level of mercury

 How to Cut the Cost of Feeding Chickens